eq19/feed/_drafts/identition_zone.md

 ```

 [![Higher-Dimensional Supergravity](https://user-images.githubusercontent.com/36441664/275302565-33186ad7-adf7-4ce3-baa5-c5359d7aa90d.png)](https://github.com/eq19/feed/files/12924002/ATMP-2021-0025-0006-a003.pdf)

+Here we implement a method called the rank of a partition where the rank of a partition of a positive integer is a certain integer associated with the partition.

+## Series Expansion

 Using this concept we are going to stimulate a model of the 11 dimensions throug the rank of their partition using github organizations of 13 repositories each.